 - ↧ 475 m

-From Närfjällsstugan, the trail descends into the Görälven valley and crosses a suspension bridge.
-It then climbs through moorland and sparse birch forest, with open views.
-Cabins at Granfjällsätern and Lillbäckstugan offer rest stops.
-The stage ends at Björnholmsstugan in Fulufjället National Park.
+From Närfjällsstugan, the trail descends into the scenic Görälven valley and crosses a suspension bridge.
+It then climbs through moorland and sparse birch forest, offering wide, open views.
+Rest stops are available at the cabins in Granfjällsätern and Lillbäckstugan.
+The stage finishes at Björnholmsstugan, beautifully located in Fulufjället National Park.

 Björnholmsstugan - Tangsjöstugan